-Royalty-Free licensing makes it easier (and much more affordable) by eliminating the backend part.
-As the name implies, royalty-free license gives you the right to use copyrighted music without the need to pay royalties for recurring use (that is, for each “performance”).
+Royalty free licensing makes it easier (and much more affordable) by eliminating the recurring part.
+As the name implies, royalty free license gives you the right to use copyrighted music without the need to pay royalties for recurring use (that is, for each “performance”).

-For example, if you use royalty-free music as background music for for your company’s video, you don’t have to pay royalties every time someone watches that video on YouTube or on your company’s Web site.
+For example, if you use royalty free music as background music for your company’s video, you don’t have to pay royalties every time someone watches that video.

-If you use royalty-free music in a commercial film, you are not required to pay royalties each time you sell a copy.
+If you use royalty-free music in a commercial training video, you are not required to pay royalties each time you sell a copy.

-On a sidenote, most music you hear on TV is not royalty-free.
+As a side note, most music you hear on TV is not royalty-free.
 TV networks are required to obtain broadcast licenses and composers and musicians (or their labels and publishers) receive royalties via their PROs.

 Absolutely not.
-Royalty-Free is the licensing option made specifically for copyrighted material.
+Royalty free is the licensing option made specifically for copyrighted material.
 There is no need for a license if you use public domain, no copyright music.

-Generally speaking, no, though it’s a common misconception.
-Royalty-free merely refers to the right to use copyrighted music without the need to pay performance royalties.

-As a matter of fact, in most cases, you do need to pay certain amount of money to obtain that right (that is, to purchase the royalty-free license).
-Likewise, free music may or may not be royalty-free.
+As a matter of fact, in most cases, you do need to pay certain amount of money to obtain that right (that is, to purchase the royalty free license).
+Likewise, free music may or may not be royalty free.
 Many composers offer their music for free for personal listening or willing to waive the initial sync fees, yet expect royalties if their music gets used in a film or advertisement.